 2 Now known as the Home Building Contracts (Home Indemnity Insurance Exemptions) Regulations 2002; citation changed (see note under r.
 1).

+3 The Home Building Contracts (Home Indemnity Insurance Exemptions) Amendment Regulations 2012 r.
+6(b) is not included because of an error in the reference to the provision to be amended.